nickpeterson-ai/MetaPaC/README.md

 ![Example Outputs](OUTPUTgithub.png)

-The prediction results will be stored and exported to a folder named stackeval (10 classifiers LOO) in your specified directory
+The prediction results and evaluations will be stored and exported to a folder named stackeval (10 classifiers LOO) in your specified directory. evaluations are saved for all base and meta-learning classifiers

 ## Bug Report